-We try to inspire a love of reading in our federation, and one way to do this is to have visiting authors come in.
-In this year (17-18) we have already had 3 authors visit us, talk to us about their work and share their inspiration with us.
+We aim to inspire a love of reading in our federation, and one way to do this is to have visiting authors come in or to visit authors in other settings.
+They talk to us about their work, share their inspiration and expertise with us and answer questions we may have for them.
 Children have the opportunity to buy signed books, and for those that may be unable to we purchase copies for our library so everyone has access to them.

 Alex Scarrow is a bestselling local children’s author, who writes the very popular series of books Time Riders.
 Although they are maybe aimed at slightly older readers, Year 5 and 6 took up the challenge and have been looking to see who can read the whole series first!

 Alex gave an entertaining, memorable and inspiring talk to the children about his career, as a musician, computer games designer and now author.

 He shared his first book of the series with Y5 and Y6 from TJS and Yaxham Primary School who joined us as well.
 The children thoroughly enjoyed his talk to them and many took the opportunity to purchase the first two books on the day.
 We also purchased some of the books for the library for those who were unable to buy them so everyone has a chance to read his stories.